 recommend starting hormone therapy right away if cancer is found in the

-men to live a little longer.
+lymph nodes during surgery to remove the prostate.
 Other doctors say to wait, because waiting delays

 the bothersome and serious side effects of hormone therapy.

-hormone therapy include intermittent ADT, known as IAD,
+With intermittent androgen deprivation, known as IAD,

-where men take cycles of hormone therapy medicines.
+men take cycles of hormone therapy medicines.
 Taking breaks between

 hormone therapy cycles gives men the chance to recover their ability to